Positive Behavior Support for Autistic Students

-The problem behaviors of children with autism spectrum disorders (ASD) are among the most challenging and stressful issues faced by schools and parents.
+The problem behaviors of children on the autism spectrum (ASD) are among the most challenging and stressful issues faced by many schools and parents.
 The current best practice in treating and preventing undesirable or challenging behaviors utilizes the principles and practices of positive behavior support (PBS).
 PBS is not a specific intervention per se, but rather a set of research-based strategies that are intended to decrease problem behaviors by designing effective environments and teaching students appropriate social and communication skills.
-The objective of PBS is to decrease potentially problematic behavior by making environmental changes and teaching new skills rather than focusing directly on eliminating the problem behavior.
-Functional behavior assessment (FBA) is an essential component of PBS that helps determine the events that influence and maintain challenging behavior.
-An FBA is necessary when students exhibit serious or dangerous challenging behavior or behaviors that persist over time.
-While FBA assists with complicated challenging behaviors, teachers may also prevent the possibility of challenging and disruptive behavior through the implementation of the PBS strategies in the classroom.
+PBS utilizes primary (school-wide), secondary (targeted group), and tertiary (individual) levels or tiers of intervention, with each tier providing an increasing level of intensity and support.

-Other than families, teachers are the most influential resource for students with and without disabilities.
-Effective prevention of challenging social behavior can be addressed through arranging the classroom environment and/or by adapting instruction and the curriculum.
+Other than families, teachers are the most influential resource for students with and without special needs.
+Although functional behavior assessment (FBA) and intensive individual support is recommended for students with serious and persistent challenging behaviors, teachers may prevent the possibility of problematic behavior through the implementation of class-wide and targeted group PBS strategies.
+For example, effective prevention of challenging social behavior can be addressed through arranging the classroom environment and/or by adapting instruction and the curriculum.
 Changing the classroom environment or instruction may lessen the triggers or events that set off the challenging behavior.
 Teaching effective social interaction and communication as replacements for challenging behavior is also a preventive strategy for improving little used student social interaction and communication skills.
 Teachers can model, demonstrate, coach, or role-play the appropriate interaction skills.
 They can teach students to ask for help during difficult activities or negotiate alternative times to finish work.
 Encouraging positive social interactions such as conversational skills will help students with challenging behavior to effectively obtain positive peer attention.
-The following are examples of PBS strategies for improving social skills and prosocial behaviors in the classroom (Vaughn, Duchnowski, Sheffield, & Kutash, 2005; Wilkinson, 2010).
+The following are examples of PBS strategies for improving social skills and prosocial behaviors in the classroom (Vaughn, Duchnowski, Sheffield, & Kutash, 2005; Wilkinson, 2017).

 Initiating interactions.
-Teachers might notice that when a student with ASD enters the classroom, group activity, or other social interaction, he or she may have particular difficulty greeting others students or starting a conversation.
+Teachers might notice that when a student with autism enters the classroom, group activity, or other social interaction, they may have particular difficulty greeting others students or starting a conversation.
 For example, they may joke, call another student a name, laugh, or say something inappropriate.
 In this situation, the student may have trouble initiating interactions or conversations.
 The teacher might talk to the student individually and offer suggestions for ways he or she can provide an appropriate greeting or introduce a topic of conversation.
 The student might then be asked to practice or role-play the desired behavior.

 Example: “why don’t you ask students what they did last night, tell them about a TV show you watched, or ask if they finished their homework, rather than shouting or saying ‘Hey, Stupid.’
 Other students in the class want to be your friend, but you make it difficult for them to talk with you.
 Let’s practice the next time the class begins a new group activity.”